From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 pytest tests/test_selenium.py -v --tb=short || true

-That means UI test failures do not fail the whole pipeline.
-I kept this behavior to prevent local Jenkins environments (often missing browser tooling) from blocking all CI runs.
-For stricter CI, I can remove || true.
+This means UI test failures do not fail the whole pipeline.
+This behavior keeps local Jenkins environments (often missing browser tooling) from blocking all CI runs.
+For stricter CI, remove || true.

 Trigger Jenkins Automatically on Every Push